TJReichard/anon-docs-py/README.md

 - Prepare CSV
   - Make sure all entries to be deleted from the document are present
   - names with hyphen will be considered one name, names with spaces will be considered two
+- Prepare Code
+  - Change parameters from csv if necessary in prepData()
+  - Change final document formatting if a different style is wanted in end()

 All additional formatting will be lost